-^{}The authors thank Charles Carlstrom, John Cochrane, Gauti Eggertsson, Chris Erceg, Paul Evans, Patrick Kehoe, Jesper Linde, Matthias Paustian as well as audience members at the Federal Reserve Bank of Richmond, the Midwest Macroeconomics Conference and the NBER Economic Fluctuations and Growth meeting.
+^{}The authors thank Rüdiger Bachmann, Charles Carlstrom, John Cochrane, Gauti Eggertsson, Chris Erceg, Paul Evans, Patrick Kehoe, Eric Leeper, Jesper Linde, Matthias Paustian as well as audience members at the EABCN-INET Conference on Macroeconomic Stabilization and Economic Recovery after the Financial Crisis, the Federal Reserve Banks of Richmond and St. Louis, the Midwest Macroeconomics Conference as well as the NBER Economic Fluctuations and Growth meeting.
 The authors also thank Peter McCrory for helpful research assistance.
 A repository containing government documents, data sources, a bibliography and other relevant information pertaining to the Recovery Act is available at billdupor.weebly.com.
 The analysis set forth does not reflect the views of the Federal Reserve Bank of St. Louis or the Federal Reserve System.
 First draft: April 2013.